John Williams: Collaborations with Steven Spielberg

-George Lucas, Star Wars, and other franchises
+Star Wars and other franchises

 Spielberg recommended Williams to his friend George Lucas, who needed a composer for his space opera Star Wars (1977).
-Williams delivered a grand symphonic score influenced by Gustav Holst's orchestral suite The Planets, as well as Richard Strauss, Antonín Dvořák, and Golden Age Hollywood composers Max Steiner and Erich Wolfgang Korngold.
+Williams delivered a grand symphonic score influenced by Antonín Dvořák, Gustav Holst's The Planets and Golden Age Hollywood composers Max Steiner and Erich Wolfgang Korngold.
+Williams's score is often described as Wagnerian due to its frequent use of leitmotifs.
+Williams downplays this influence: "People say they hear Wagner in 'Star Wars,' and I can only think, It's not because I put it there.
+Now, of course, I know that Wagner had a great influence on Korngold and all the early Hollywood composers.
+Wagner lives with us here—you can't escape it.
+I have been in the big river swimming with all of them."
 The Star Wars theme is among the most widely recognized in film history, and the "Force Theme" and "Princess Leia's Theme" are well-known examples of leitmotif.
-The score was immensely successful—it remains the highest grossing non-popular music recording of all time—and won Williams a second Academy Award for Best Original Score.
-In 1980, Williams returned to score The Empire Strikes Back, introducing "The Imperial March" as the theme for Darth Vader and the Galactic Empire, "Yoda's Theme", and "Han Solo and the Princess".
-The original Star Wars trilogy concluded with Return of the Jedi, for which Williams provided the "Emperor's Theme", "Parade of the Ewoks", and "Luke and Leia".
+It won Williams a second Academy Award for Best Original Score.
+In 1980, Williams returned to score The Empire Strikes Back, introducing "The Imperial March" as the theme for Darth Vader and the Galactic Empire, "Yoda's Theme" and "Han Solo and the Princess".
+The original Star Wars trilogy concluded with Return of the Jedi, for which Williams provided the "Emperor's Theme", "Parade of the Ewoks" and "Luke and Leia".
 Both scores earned him Academy Award nominations.

-In 1999, Lucas launched the first of three prequels to the original Star Wars trilogy.
-Williams was asked to score all three, starting with The Phantom Menace.
-Along with themes from the previous films, Williams created new themes for 2002's Attack of the Clones and 2005's Revenge of the Sith.
-Most notable of these was "Duel of the Fates", an aggressive choral composition in the style of Verdi's Requiem, using harsh Sanskrit lyrics that broadened the style of music used in the Star Wars films.
-The use of vocal melodies was unusual for Williams, who generally preferred brass instruments.
-Also of note was "Anakin's Theme", which begins as an innocent childlike melody and morphs insidiously into a quote of the sinister "Imperial March".
-For Attack of the Clones, Williams composed "Across the Stars", a love theme for Padmé Amidala and Anakin Skywalker (mirroring in part the love theme composed for The Empire Strikes Back).
-The final installment Revenge of the Sith combined many of the themes created for the series' previous films, including "The Emperor's Theme", "The Imperial March", "Across the Stars", "Duel of the Fates", "The Force Theme", "Rebel Fanfare", "Luke's Theme", and "Princess Leia's Theme", as well as new themes for General Grievous and the film's climax, titled "Battle of the Heroes".